garrandall/popular-music-data/tracks/i-invented-sex-trey-songz-drake.md

 Which one of y'all going home with Trigga?

-I see you in the club, ooh, shawty
+I see you in the club, oh, shawty
 Walking past a nigga looking at me all naughty
 Then I said, "Baby, wassup?"
 Reach for that hand shake, got a hug